Answer the call of the wild in September with a two-week self-drive itinerary that spans Iceland’s breathtaking Ring Road.

 We followed the path upstream to the water’s edge, where the water drops an initial 11m, then followed it downstream, where it plunges 12m into the Gullfossgjúfur canyon.

-Being so close to the water, there is plenty of fine spray, so we ended up a little wet but nothing too drastic.
-Don’t fancy being so close, opt for the lookout views above.
+Being so close to the water, there is plenty of fine spray, so we ended up a little wet, but nothing too drastic.
+If you don’t fancy being so close, opt for the lookout views above.

 📸 Photography Tip